7 Beach Reads About Artists To Tuck in Your Suitcase For Vacation

 by Thea Fiore-Bloom, PhD

-I’m about to go away to a quiet place in the woods for just two tiny days.
+I’m about to go away to a quiet place in the woods for two tiny days.

-But, apparently ease is against my “religion.”
+But, apparently sensible is against my religion.

 You know the kind of book you could use as a doorstop?

-And I won’t crack a virgin page of that respectable biography.
+Thing is, I won’t crack a virgin page of that respectable biography.

 I may not open the giant art journal either.